- Wealth PMS (50L+)

 Two recent instances

 In Dec 2018, Capital First NBFC was merged with IDFC Bank to form IDFC First Bank.
 Mr V. Vaidyanathan was the new MD & CEO of the merged entity.
 Considering his experience at ICICI Bank & how he turned around Capital First (erstwhile Future Capital), the market was bullish on the stock.
-Yet, three years down the line, he is still dealing with legacy loans.
-The market hasn’t given a premium to the bank, yet.
+Yet, three years later, he is still dealing with legacy loans.
+The market hasn’t given a premium to the bank yet.

 Another infamous example was Yes bank.
 Mr Ravneet Gill joined Yes Bank with a commitment to revive it.
 Fifteen months later, he exits the bank as RBI had suspended the board.
 His task remains unfinished to date.